disha28172/Employee-Attrition-Analysis-SQL-PowerBI/README.md

 Disha Singh

+---
-⭐ If you found this project useful, feel free to explore the SQL queries and Power BI dashboard.
+⭐ If you found this project useful, consider giving it a Star on GitHub!